cqframework/cqf-tooling/README.md

 Changes to the `master` branch must be done through an approved PR.
 Delete branches after merging to keep the repository clean.

 Merges to `master` trigger a deployment to the Maven Snapshots repositories.
 Once ready for a release, the `master` branch is updated with the correct version number and is tagged.
 Tags trigger a full release to Maven Central and a corresponding release to Github.
 Releases SHALL NOT have a SNAPSHOT version, nor any SNAPSHOT dependencies.

+## Getting Help

+Bugs and feature requests can be filed with [Github Issues](https://github.com/cqframework/cqf-tooling/issues).

+The implementers are active on the official FHIR [Zulip chat for CQL](https://chat.fhir.org/#narrow/stream/179220-cql).

+Inquires for commercial support can be directed to [info@alphora.com](info@alphora.com).

+## Related Projects

+[Clinical Quality Language](https://github.com/cqframework/clinical_quality_language) - Tooling in support of the CQL specification, including the CQL verifier/translator used in this project.

+[CQL Support for Atom](https://atom.io/packages/language-cql) - Open source CQL IDE with syntax highlighting, linting, and local CQL evaluation.

+[CQF Ruler](https://github.com/DBCG/cqf-ruler) - Integrates this project into the HAPI FHIR server, exposing some functionality as services.

 ## License